ARQMath/ARQMathDataset/README_DATA.md

   ### Task 2
   Given a formula as a query, participants should retrieve formulas related to the formula query.

+ While available data for participants are from year 2010 to 2018.
+The topics for both tasks are selected from posts (questions) created in 2019.
 Futher information please check the ARQMath [webpage](https://www.cs.rit.edu/~dprl/ARQMath/).
 You may also consider joining the discussion forum [here](https://groups.google.com/forum/#!forum/arqmath-lab).

 <a name="collection"></a>
 # Collection